Pedrógão Grande

-Pedrógão Grande ([pɨˈðɾɔɣɐ̃w ˈɡɾɐ̃dɨ]; Pendraganum) is a municipality in the district of Leiria in Portugal.
+Pedrógão Grande ([pɨˈðɾɔɣɐ̃w ˈɡɾɐ̃dɨ]; Pendraganum) is a portuguese municipality in the historical Beira Litoral province, in Central Region and district of Leiria.
 The population in 2011 was 3,915 in an area of 128.75 km2.

 The town itself has fewer than 2,000 inhabitants, with the remaining population living in several small villages surrounded by forests.
 The town center contains historical provincial gentry housing.
 The earliest town charter dates to 1206, when rights to hold a market were conceded by Afonso Pedro, natural son of Afonso II of Portugal; however, the current municipality was established only in 1898.
 The present mayor is Valdemar Gomes Fernandes Alves, an independent elected in 2013 by the Social Democratic Party.
 The municipal holiday is July 24.